 Stream MSNBC for free with Sling TV

 Sling TV works a little differently than most of the competition: instead of dividing its content into tiers, Sling TV uses an a la carte model that has you first choose from its “base packages” and then add “add-on” packages, which are small, relatively cheap, and stuffed with channels grouped together by categories.
 The result is a very customizable service.
-The tricky thing for MSNBC fans, though, is that MSNBC is available only through the “News Extra” package for Sling Blue.
-That means you'll have to choose Sling Blue ($25/month) over “Sling Orange” (or get both for $40 per month) and then add the News Extra package ($5 per month), which will bring your total bill to at least $30 per month — which, thankfully, is still quite cheap for a skinny bundle, and significantly cheaper than cable.
-Check out our review of Sling TV.
+Just find MSNBC and build a bundle around it.
+Check out our review of Sling TV for more information.